usmanmkadam/naijahacks-tronics/README.md

 # Proposed Solution

 lives is an online public safety platform which deals with the collection and dissemination of important crime and awareness information to citizens using their location.
-The app has two different sections, one which has the voice call, that can be used to call the local emergency service in the area and the other for messages of latest crime information and happenings about an area
+The app has two different sections, one which has the voice call, that can be used to call the local emergency service in the area and the other for messages of latest crime information and happenings about an area.

 # Proposed Stack

 Javascript, PHP,  React

 # Benefit